Ashwagandha: benefits, dosage, contraindications

 Hypothyroidism ✪✪✪✪✪

-A clinical study in adults with subclinical hypothyroidism indicates that taking an Ashwagandha root extract at 300 mg twice daily for 8 weeks can increase levels of two thyroid hormones, T3 and T4, and decrease TSH (a hormone stimulating the thyroid) levels by 17.4% from baseline levels.
-These changes were significant compared to placebo.
+A clinical study conducted in adults with subclinical hypothyroidism shows that taking an Ashwagandha root extract at 300 mg twice daily for 8 weeks can increase levels of two thyroid hormones, T3 and T4, and decrease TSH levels (a hormone that stimulates the thyroid) by 17.4% from baseline.
+These changes were significant compared with placebo.
 However, the long-term effects of Ashwagandha on thyroid hormone levels, as well as its effects in patients with clinical hypothyroidism, are not known to date.

 Posologie

-Ashwagandha could improve cognitive functions in patients with bipolar disorder.
-However, this improvement is very modest compared to placebo.
+Ashwagandha may improve cognitive function in patients with bipolar disorder.
+However, this improvement is very modest compared with placebo.

 Posologie

-A synergy including stimulants such as Ashwagandha, Bacopa, and Centella asiatica, spirulina helps reduce behavior disorders associated with ADHD in children aged 6 to 12.
+A synergy including stimulants such as Ashwagandha, Bacopa and Centella asiatica; spirulina helps reduce behavioral problems associated with ADHD in children aged 6 to 12 years.

 Posologie